telerik/blazor-docs/knowledge-base/common-struct-error.md

 ## Description

-When using a databound component the application gets a null exception and the component does not work.
+When using a data-bound component, the application gets a null exception, and the component does not work.

 ## Error Message
 When running a Telerik Blazor application the application gets an error similar to the following: